hasAnybodySeenHarry/lock4u/README.md

 ## Example Usage: Sequential Versioning with Parallel Builds

-This example demonstrates how to **run jobs in parallel** but enforce **sequential access** to a shared resource (e.g., versioning container images) using the Lock Manager action.
+This example demonstrates how to **run jobs in parallel** but enforce **sequential access** to a shared resource (e.g., versioning container images) using the Lock Queue action.

 ```yaml
 jobs: